joelbreit/Notes/Programming/Programming Lanugages/C#/C# Notes.md

   - `int` -> `System.Int32`
 - Properties vs Fields
   - C# likes to make class fields "properties" which specifically means, in C#, that they have getter and setter accessors...
 TODO
+- *Everything in C# is an object*.
+Even primitive types like `int` and `bool` inherit from `System.ValueType` which inherits from `System.Object`.
+  - Not even Java does this.
+  - `int`, `bool`, etc. are aliases for `System.Int32`, `System.Boolean`, etc.
+- Delegates are objects that represent functions.
+They can be passed around and invoked and are used for callbacks and event handling.

 ## Notes